ChaoA51933/mcp25625-or-mcp2515-operation-based-on-dsPIC33CK256MP506/README.md

 Operation:
 ==========
-When run this example, if MCU received message formate like ID is from 0x100 to 0x1FF, and DLC is 1 byte, then MCU will send the same CAN message out.
+When run this example, if MCU received message formate like ID is from 0x100 to 0x1FF, and DLC is 1 byte, then MCU will send the same CAN message received out.

 Summary: